amite/intro-to-ruby-workshop/intro.md

 _Something was going on under the scenes_, behind the curtain.

-Things I knew I shouldn't really look at.
+Things I knew I shoulduldn't really look at.

 Code!